Skip to content

 Turkey is isolating itself through its expansionist foreign policy.

-Opinion Eastern mediterranean, Greece, isolation, libya, nagorno-karabakh, overextension, sanctions, syria, turkey
+Europe, Middle East & North Africa, Russia, Caucasus, & Eurasia Eastern mediterranean, Greece, isolation, libya, nagorno-karabakh, Opinion, overextension, sanctions, syria, turkey

 Shadow government: Trump’s use of sanctions is nothing like Obama’s